 Welcome to the top 10 Most Poisonous Animals in the World!

 Don’t expect a long list of snakes and spiders.
-The difference between poisonous and venomous must first be clarified before getting into the animals that make up the top 10 most poisonous animals in the world.
+The difference between poisonous and venomous must first be clarified before getting into the animals that make up this list

 Poison is a toxin that gets into the body by inhaling, ingesting, or absorbing through the skin.
 At the same time, venom is a toxin injected into a body by bites, stingers, or fangs.